13h3r/sqlmaster/README.md

 You can place multiple parameters with same name in template.
 When you assign value for such parameters all occurences will be rendered with given value.

+If parameter should be rendered and no value assigned to it exception occurs.

+Parameters can contains only plaintext inside of them.

 ### Default values
-Parameter may contains plaintext inside it to provide some kind of 'default values'.
-These values used to simplify work in SQL editor and will be removed in time of template procesing.
+Parameter may contains plaintext inside it to provide 'default values'.
+These values used to simplify work in SQL editor and will be removed in time of template rendering.
 These two templates are equivalent:

 ```sql
 select * from client where name = /** string client(*/'John'/**)*/
 ```

 ```sql
 select * from client where name = /** string client()*/